 Number 4: Salt Lake City, Utah

 The U.S. National Park Service is celebrating its 100th year anniversary this year.
 If your family is active and looking for a great (outdoor) adventure, then why not visit Utah’s National Parks?
 Did you know i) that there 5 national parks in Utah (from east to west: Arches, Canyonlands, Capitol Reef, Bryce Canyon, and Zion), ii) that all the national parks are a stone’s throw away from each other, and iii) that they are located just a few hours outside of Salt Lake City?
+Did you realise though that there are 59 national parks in the USA?
+Looks like all your holidays are now sorted for the rest of your life.
 All the info you need to plan an epic national park journey can be found here.
 This is actually on our bucket list, as a result, all Utah photos used are borrowed from the internet.

 Number 5: Hawaii

 Okay, so Hawaii isn’t a city; it’s a state, and you may be surprised to see Hawaii on my list, but here it is!
 Hawaii has gotten cheaper to get to, although it is still an expensive place to visit.
 But, if your family craves some amazing beach time coupled with a little history and nature, then this is the place to go.
 I think that a week here is enough time to visit Oahu, Maui, and the Big Island.

 Start on Oahu because most flights come into Oahu anyway.
 I think 2 to 3 days in Oahu is plenty.
 That will give you enough time to visit Pearl Harbor and the battleships on one day, and hit the beach and perhaps hike diamond head on the others.